Noisy Pairing and Partial Supervision for Stylized Opinion Summarization: Introduction

-We propose a weakly supervised opinion summarization framework, \textit{Noisy Pairing and Partial Supervision} (\textbf{NAPA} ), which builds an opinion summarization system with \textit{no} customer-professional review pairs.
-Instead, we can build the model from many reviews written by customers and a small number of summaries written by professionals, both unpaired.
-The core idea is to forcibly create noisy reviews-summary pairs for a given summary by obtaining noisy input reviews from arbitrary entities (\S\ref{sub:noisy_pairing}) and use the sub-sequence of the summary that can be reproduced from the input reviews as partial supervision signals (\S\ref{sub:partial_supervision}).
-As illustrated in Figure~\ref{fig:overview}, given the professionally written review for a sushi restaurant, we can use the reviews of a steak restaurant as noisy source reviews.
-With this approach, we can incorporate the professional writing style, such as fancy adjectives used in summary but avoid using the hallucinated sequences.
+To this end, we develop a non-parallel training framework, \textit{Noisy Pairing and Partial Supervision} (\napafont{Napa}\wine), which builds a stylized opinion summarization model from {\em non-parallel} customer and professional review sets.
+The core idea consists of two functions: {\em Noisy Pairing} (\S\ref{sub:noisy_pairing}) creates pseudo ``noisy'' reviews-summary pairs forcibly for each summary in the desired writing style by obtaining input reviews similar to the summary.
+Then, {\em Partial Supervision} (\S\ref{sub:partial_supervision}) trains a model with the collected noisy pairs by focusing on the sub-sequence of the summary that can be reproduced from the input reviews while not learning to hallucinate non-existing content.
+Figure~\ref{fig:overview} illustrates the two functions.
+In this example, for a professionally-written review of a sushi restaurant, Noisy Pairing finds reviews of a steak restaurant as noisy source reviews, which are then {\em partially} used by Partial Supervision to train a stylized opinion summarization model.

-We evaluate the proposed method using newly developed benchmark data, named \textsc{ProSum}; we use Yelp reviews as input and Michelin's point-of-view as output.
-To build an opinion summarization model, we conducted experiments using unpaired 7 million Yelp reviews and 100 Michelin point-of-views.
-We confirmed that the proposed method significantly improves the quality of summaries compared to the existing self-supervised model and competitively weakly supervised summarization baselines.
+We also create and release a benchmark for stylized opinion summarization named \textsc{ProSum}, which consists of 700 paired Yelp reviews and Michelin point-of-views.
+Experimental results on \textsc{ProSum} confirm that \napafont{Napa}\wine successfully generates summaries in the desired writing style in a non-parallel training setting, significantly better than models trained by self-supervision and existing non-parallel training methods.

-We further performed an additional experiment using existing supervised opinion summarization benchmarks, FewSum~\cite{brazinskas-etal-2020-shot}, in a weakly supervised fashion.
-We observed that our proposed method brings similar gains over self-supervised systems and competitive performance with state-of-the-art supervised systems, indicating the generalizability of the proposed method across different domains.
+We further performed additional experiments using existing supervised opinion summarization benchmarks, FewSum~\cite{brazinskas-etal-2020-shot}, in a non-parallel setting.
+We observed that \napafont{Napa}\wine brings significant gains over self-supervised systems and competitive performance with state-of-the-art supervised systems, indicating the generalizability of the proposed method.